TylerMcG/Live-CTA-Map/README.md

 **ABOUT THIS PROJECT**

-Working on switching this from a school project to an actual releasable Android Application, so code related to school project has been removed in this version, other version is set to private for sercurity purposes.
+Working on switching this from a school project to an actual releasable Android Application, so code related to school project has been removed, original version is its own repo and set to private for sercurity purposes.

 **Updated UI:**